Qormi dialect

-Although there is no strict rule, generally the vowels in the dialect take the following forms.
+Phonology

+The Qormi dialect has the following vowels:

+Short vowels

+Long vowels

 Vowels in the first syllables are the ones most often affected, but sometimes medial vowels are changed as well.
 Final vowels, on the other hand, are usually identical to those of the standard language.

 The vowel A

-The vowel a changes into the vowel /u/.
-If at the end of a word, it becomes an /o/.
+The Maltese vowel a corresponds to the vowel /u/ in the Qormi dialect.
+If at the end of a word, it is realized as /o/.

 The vowel O

-The vowel o in the Qormi dialect also changes into /u/.
+The vowel o in Maltese often corresponds to /u/ in the Qormi dialect.
 For example:

 This form happens to almost all words that have the vowel o in the first syllable, although there may be exceptions.

 Vowels after Għ

 The vowels after the għ change their sound as well.